 During imaging tests Overview of Imaging Tests Imaging tests provide a picture of the body’s interior—of the whole body or part of it.
 Imaging helps doctors diagnose a disorder, determine how severe the disorder is, and monitor people after... read more , contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.

 Radiopaque contrast agents (sometimes inaccurately called dyes): Substances that can be seen on x-rays

 Paramagnetic contrast agents: Substances that are used in magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
 During an MRI, a computer... read more (MRI)

 A radiopaque contrast agent absorbs x-rays and thus appears white on x-rays.
 It is typically used to show the following:

 The interior of the gastrointestinal, biliary, or urinary tract

 Blood flow in organs

-Usually, the contrast agent is injected into a vein (intravenous contrast), artery ( angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more ), taken by mouth (oral contrast), inserted through the anus (rectal contrast), or injected into a joint using a needle.
+Usually, the contrast agent is injected into a vein (intravenous contrast), artery (angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more ), taken by mouth (oral contrast), inserted through the anus (rectal contrast), or injected into a joint using a needle.